yiftachbeer/yiftachbeer.github.io/_posts/2022-10-28-matrix-multiplication.md

 This bare-bones representation is mainly useful when each cell describes a completely different property in a different scale, which just happen to be grouped in an arbitrary ordering.

-For example, if the vector represents the attributes of a house, the first cell might contain its size and the second cell its number of rooms.
+For example, if the vector represents the attributes of a house, the first cell might contain the number of houses, the second its size in some unit, and the third the number of balconies.

 Sometimes, however, we prefer to think of these numbers as coordinates of a space.
 While this is always possible, it is mainly helpful when all cells contain numbers with similar meaning and scale (otherwise distances and angles don't tell us much).
 It is then helpful to imagine the vector as a point in space, or an arrow from the origin to that point: